PolymerSearch/apidocs/source/includes/boards.md

 advanced_sharing | false | control sharing settings for board
 advanced_sharing.allow_global_filters_for_viewers | false | Type: Boolean<br /> Viewers would be able to apply global filters
 advanced_sharing.allow_block_based_filters_for_viewers | false | Type: Boolean<br /> Viewers would be able to apply block based filters
+branding.logoUrl | false | Logo URL
+branding.logoLink | false | Link to redirect when clicked on logo URL colors | false | Type: List<br />List of color codes to be used in view preview mode.

 ### Blocks Object
 Same as described on Create Board request